 Kosovo is one of the youngest countries in the world which have gained independence from Serbia a few years ago.
 In the upcoming years, they were able to create their very own law enforcement forces.
 As the spike of their security system, they have created a ROSU.

 Today, most police in Kosovo are employed as patrol officers.
 However, there is a part of the police forces that have specialized in investigative and specialized units.
-They are divided into six regions, including the organized crime, the forensic unit, and a few others.
+They are divided into six regions, including organized crime, the forensic unit, and a few others.

 Other special units in Kosovo

 Close Protection Unit within the Kosovo Police was formed on January 21, 2002.
 The main task of the CPU is to provide personal protection of Very Important Persons (VIP).
-In addition, the CPU unit also provides protection for persons who are under threat and who are under witness protection program.
+In addition, the CPU unit also provides protection for persons who are under threat and who are under the witness protection program.
 The CPU also covers up tactical cover for foreign delegations and they are also responsible for the protection and in-case-of-emergency evacuation of international staff and police officers assigned to the EULEX mission in Kosovo.